• Skip to main content

 I've allowed 15 minutes prep time, but I reckon it could be done in 10 minutes if you put your skates on.
 (Note: this is a saying – please don't ever wear skates in the kitchen or rush around 😆)

-Pre-heat the oven to moderate (180 degrees celsius/350 degrees fahrenheit) and grease the pie dish.
+Pre-heat the oven to moderate (180 degrees celsius/350 degrees fahrenheit) and grease a pie dish (of about 22cm diameter).

 Peel and core apples, quarter and then slice thinly –about 5mm thick.